apulbere/apulbere.github.io/_posts/2020-08-31-java-sealed-class.md

     }
 }
 ```
-We need `Sequence` to be sealed because, for this particular example, we'll always deal with only two cases: when there are some elements left in the list and when there are none (`Nil`), and we don't want someone to mess with this hierarchy by accidentally implementing the interface.
+We need _Sequence_ to be sealed because, for this particular example, we'll always deal with only two cases: when there are some elements left in the list and when there are none (_Nil_), and we don't want someone to mess with this hierarchy by "accidentally" implementing the interface.

-Next, we define `Nil` which is a list of nothing.
+Next, we define _Nil_ which is a list of nothing.

 ```java
 public final class Nil implements Sequence {